chsky1600/chsky1600/README.md

 ### 🔭 On the horizon:

-*
+* Volunteering and Internship opportunities
 * ...School

-Feel free to reach out / collaborate :D
+Feel free to connect / collaborate :D